-a.
 Obtain written warranties from their suppliers.

-Develop a warranty statement and ask your suppliers to include this on all invoices with respect to diamonds and coloured gemstones.
+· Develop a warranty statement and ask your suppliers to include this on all invoices with respect to diamonds.
 For example, the World Federation of Diamond Bourses (WFDB) statement: 'The diamonds herein invoiced are exclusively of natural origin and untreated based on personal knowledge and/or written guarantees provided by the supplier of these diamonds.'